jalizadeh/JESS/Readme.md

 | 8 | 56 | 57 | 58 | 59 | 60 | 61 | 62 | 63 |

-A wise solution is having a 1D array that holds all the consecutive cells.
-With marking each cell as `chess board` (shown in bold), it is possible to track if a piece's moves hit a `offboard` cell or not.
+A wise solution is having a 1D array that holds all the consecutive squares.
+With marking each square as `chess board` (shown in bold), it is possible to track if a piece's moves hit a `offboard` square or not.
 If hits, the move is stopped at that point.
 This solution also solves the problem for `knight` piece.

 |   |   | a  | b  | c  | d  | e  | f  | g  | h  |   |
 | ------------| ------------ | ------------ | ------------ | ------------ | ------------ | ------------ | ------------ | ------------ | ------------ | ------------ |